michael105/minilib/minicore/rinit/README.md

 the modules can initialize the hardware in parallel to the boot process.

-(Now, the kernel needs about 1 second to initialize here)
+(Now, the kernel needs about x seconds to initialize here)

+Ok.
+Mdularizing the kernel, and loading all modules in parallel saves a lot of time.

 scripts/process starters: async, delayed, lazy.